Jessica Barden

 Jessica Amy Barden (born 21 July 1992) is an English actress.
-She began her career as a child actress.
-She is best known for her role as Alyssa in the Channel 4 comedy-drama The End of the F***ing World (2017–2019).
+She began her career as a child actress, she is most notable for her role as Alyssa Foley in the Channel 4 comedy-drama The End of the F***ing World (2017–2019).
 She received a British Independent Film Award nomination for her performance in Scarborough (2018).

-Her other films include Hanna (2011), The Lobster (2015), The New Romantic (2018), and Pink Skies Ahead (2020).
+Barden's other films include Tamara Drewe (2010), Hanna (2011), The Lobster (2015), The New Romantic (2018), and Pink Skies Ahead (2020).
+On television, she has since starred in the Foxtel drama Lambs of God (2019), the Netflix thriller Pieces of Her (2022), and the ITV romantic comedy You & Me (2023).

 Early life

 Barden was born on 21 July 1992 in Northallerton, North Yorkshire.
 She comes from a working-class background.
 Her father is a prison officer, and her mother is an accountant; she has two brothers.
 When she was three, the family moved to Wetherby, West Yorkshire.
 Barden attended Wetherby High School.
 She discovered acting through school and her father's love of film.
 She began taking classes at a local drama club and working as a television extra.
 She left school at 15.